patrickstowell/PHY303-Lectures/_sources/phy303-unit2-liquiddropmodels.md

 B_{E} = -a_{C} \frac{Z^{2}}{A^{1/3}}
 $$

 This is close to our contribution we showed in the equations above, however the analysis includes a slight approximation.
 As charge is quantized the integration over $r$ should really only start once a single charge has been enclosed.
-If this is accunted for the **Total Electrostatic Energy** is actually given by
+If this is accounted for the **Total Electrostatic Energy** is actually given by
 $$
 B_{E} = -a_{C} \frac{Z(Z-1)}{A^{1/3}}
 $$

-The effect this has on our distributino is shown below.
-We can see that the cooulomb term adds some noise to oour prediction as it now depends on $Z$ and at higher $A$ the most stable value of $Z$ can vary slightly from nuclei to nuclei.
+The effect this has on our distribution is shown below.
+We can see that the coulomb term adds some noise to our prediction as it now depends on $Z$ and at higher $A$ the most stable value of $Z$ can vary slightly from nuclei to nuclei.

 :::{figure-md} semf1
 <img src='figures/semf_goodness_uptocoul.png' width="60%" alt="Rutherford Form">

-Volume, Surface, and Coulmb terms in the liquid drop model compared to the IAEA binding energy data.
+Volume, Surface, and Coulomb terms in the liquid drop model compared to the IAEA binding energy data.
 :::

-This change in shape due to the Columb Term is of fundamental importance in Nuclear Physics and has profound implications further on in this course.
+This change in shape due to the Coulomb Term is of fundamental importance in Nuclear Physics and has profound implications further on in this course.

 We see that the effect of the Coulomb Term is to bend the B/A curve down at higher A yielding a peak in the B/A curve.
-One implication concerns the existince of Nuclear Fission in nature.
+One implication concerns the existence of Nuclear Fission in nature.
 - The gradient of the B/A curve tells us whether energy is released as we move along it.
-For light nuclei below iron, if nucleons are **added** to the system for example through fusion, then energy is realeased.
+For light nuclei below iron, if nucleons are **added** to the system for example through fusion, then energy is released.
 - In contrast however at higher atomic numbers, for example U-235, then energy is only released if nucleons are **removed** from the nucleus, for example if the nucleus is split up through nuclear fission.

 :::{figure-md} semf1